TRFT’s Multiple Mechanisms of Action

 Mechanism 2:

-TRFT Disaggregates and Removes Toxic Protein Oligomers from the Brain
+TRFT Disaggregates Toxic Protein Oligomers in the Brain

 Although neuritic plaques and neurofibrillary tangles in the brain have long been thought to be the cause of AD, this is no longer the case in view of compelling newer evidence that toxic protein aggregates (oligomers) inside neurons are the real culprits [Arendash 2016; Arendash et al., 2022].
 More specifically, small toxic oligomers of two proteins (Aβ and p-Tau) increase in neurons during aging and much more so in AD (see below figure, left).
 In AD, these oligomers cause neurons to dysfunction (e.g., mitochondrial and microtubule dysfunction), which ultimately leads to their death.
 Drugs have thus far failed to prevent, stop, or reverse AD in large part because they have great difficulty getting inside neurons and because they do not specifically target Aβ and p-Tau oligomers.